micrajs/.github/CONTRIBUTING.md

 ## Code Of Conduct

-This project adheres to Micra's [code of conduct](../CODE_OF_CONDUCT.md).
+This project adheres to Micra's [code of conduct](./CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [contact@micra.dev](mailto:contact@micra.dev).

 ## Need help?

-Take a look at our [suppor guide](../SUPPORT.md)!
+Take a look at our [support guide](./SUPPORT.md)!
 There you can find useful links and general guidelines on how and where to find stuff.

 ## Code Reviews